 Penny Dreadful.
 The ultra-budget, thousands-of-cards Magic Online brewer's paradise with powerful cards, seven free weekly tournaments, free 24/7 league, prizes, quarterly rotations, and a super friendly community.

-There are five weekly Penny Dreadful tournaments sponsored by Cardhoarder and hosted on gatherling.com.
-They are all free to enter and offer prizes.
+There are seven weekly Penny Dreadful tournaments hosted on Gatherling.com.
+They are all free to enter and some offer prizes from Cardhoarder.
 Be sure to also check out the league for a play-when-you-like competition.